wxWidgets/wxWidgets/docs/msw/install.md

 * Add the list of libraries to link with to the linker input.
-The exact list depends on which libraries you use and whether you built wxWidgets in monolithic or default multlib mode and basically should include all the relevant libraries from the directory above, e.g. `wxmsw31ud_core.lib wxbase31ud.lib wxtiffd.lib wxjpegd.lib wxpngd.lib wxzlibd.lib wxregexud.lib wxexpatd.lib` for a debug build of an application using the core library only (all wxWidgets applications use the base library).
+The exact list depends on which libraries you use and whether you built wxWidgets in monolithic or default multi-lib mode and basically should include all the relevant libraries from the directory above, e.g. `wxmsw34ud_core.lib wxbase34ud.lib wxtiffd.lib wxjpegd.lib wxpngd.lib wxzlibd.lib wxregexud.lib wxexpatd.lib` for a debug build of an application using the core library of wxWidgets 3.4 only (all wxWidgets applications use the base library).

 For example, to compile your program with gcc using debug wxWidgets DLLs